webixly/safe-high-risk-scanner/SECURITY.md

 ## Document Version

 - Last updated: 2025-11-04
-- Maintainer / Security contact: `<Your Name>` — replace with your name and email above.
+- Maintainer / Security contact: `webixly` — replace with your name and email above.